 Played with in World Conquest Zvezda Plot.
 Asuta is certain that White Robin is his classmate Renge.
 Her mask comes off, and it's a woman we've never seen before.
 Later, it turns out Renge was wearing a Latex Perfection mask over her own face.

 There was an early Spider-Man storyline, in which a costumed crime-lord was built up as a huge mystery, before he was revealed to be someone neither Peter nor the reader had ever heard of.
 Spidey lampshades it by thinking "Sometimes, the culprit isn't always the butler."

 Despite lots of foreshadowing that he may be Harry Osborn (among others) when the fifth Green Goblin was unmasked, he turned out be... nobody.
 Literally, it was some kind of Artificial Human created by Norman Osborn.

 Happened again during The Clone Saga, thanks to an editorial screwup.
 In an attempt to clean up the out of control storyline, Marvel retconned everything into being the work of a mystery man named Gaunt.
-He was intended to be Norman Osborne, the only spidey-villain with the credibility to pull off such a wide-ranging plot, but one writer didn't get the memo and dropped hints that Gaunt was serving a more powerful villain.
-They did an Author's Saving Throw by making Osborne this more powerful villain, and Gaunt was eventually unmasked as...
-Mendel Stromm, a D-list villain called "The Robot Master" whom had had all of two previous appearances: the first in 1966 and the second in 1986, a full ten years before the clone saga.
+He was intended to be Norman Osborn, the only Spidey-villain with the credibility to pull off such a wide-ranging plot, but one writer didn't get the memo and dropped hints that Gaunt was serving a more powerful villain.
+They did an Author's Saving Throw by making Osborn this more powerful villain, and Gaunt was eventually unmasked as...
+Mendel Stromm, a D-list villain called "The Robot Master" whom had had all of two previous appearances: the first in 1966 and the second in 1986, a full ten years before The Clone Saga.